 So often, people don’t understand that

-In other words, you may be “great” at updating spreadsheets (or overseeing projects, or doing event planning, etc.) but in reality, you may actually hate doing it.
-What we’re good at is not the same as what we love doing.
-If your job forces you to use skills that aren’t enjoyable or easy for you, you’ll be miserable and drained every day in your job.
+What we’re deemed “good” at is not necessarily the same endeavors as those we find rewarding, enjoyable and meaningful to pursue as a career.
+If your job forces you to use skills that aren’t enjoyable or easy for you, you’ll be drained (and often very unhappy) every day in your job.
 And you’ll feel like an impostor much of the time.

 I’ve interviewed hundreds of successful career changers, and many of them have shared with me some version of this:

-Many people, particularly women, feel ashamed and embarrassed to admit that, deep down, they feel they are made for better things than their current role.
 They’re afraid this sounds boastful or arrogant to think these types of thoughts.
-But these thoughts and feelings are not something to ignore – they’re pointing to the fact that there is another direction waiting for you, one that will bring more joy, success, reward, recognition and satisfaction to your life.
+But these feelings are not something to ignore – they’re pointing to the fact that there most likely is another direction waiting for you, one that will bring more joy, success, reward, recognition and satisfaction to your life.

 #5: The outcomes that you’re working toward feel meaningless or negative to you.

-Finally, how do you feel about the outcomes that your job supports?
-Do you love what you’re working on and do you feel it has contributive value in the world?
 Do you believe in the positive good of what you’re doing, and that what you’re spending your precious life energy on is indeed worth it?
-Or do you think that what your company is doing is actually wrong, unethical, unnecessary or even hurtful in the world?
+Or do you think that what your organization is doing is actually wrong, unethical, or even hurtful in the world?

 1. I totally with all of these.
 I once resigned from my work before because I’m positive that the job’s tasks will not help me to improve or gain skills in my chosen career.
 It’s not all about salary, it’s about passion.